top of page

 D

 Use your free will to make the decision to love God and to live inside the boundaries of love because of Love Himself (see more at Appendix 2H and Appendix 1 G).
 God’s love inspires like behavior (2 Corinthians 5:14-15, see Appendix 2U).
 When you trust God, His trustworthiness is proven and provokes feelings of love and security.
 From that point on, as a new person in Christ, you will be able to develop authentic relationships free from fear and free from the desire to always have to be right or in control.
-Let God’s electric love break through so you can make the intentional choice to be transparent and ShinE ; eternal excellence (E ) expressed on earth, D(A+B) = C !
-As a Christian, you gain a healthy psychosocial balance when you adjust your view to accept and adapt to the objective truths from God’s Word and learn to trust Him as you implement His truths into your behavior as you interact with others.
+Let God’s electric love break through so you can make the intentional choice to be transparent and ShinE eternal excellence (E ) on earth, D(A+B) = C !
+As a Christian, you gain a healthy psychosocial balance when you adjust your view to accept and adapt to the objective truths from God’s Word, realize God loves you, and practice trusting Him by implementing His truths into your behavior as you interact with others.
 This keeps you both biologically and psychologically grounded on sound, objective thinking strategies while giving and receiving love - unconditionally (2 Corinthians 10:4-6, Ephesians 4:13-14, 2 Timothy 1:13, 4:2-4, James 1:6).

 2

 Instead of relying on a dependent relationship with God to learn intentional love as a response to stimuli, the independent person relies on their own strength to respond in a way that seems best to themselves (Romans 12:3, Galatians 6:3, Proverbs 26:12, revisit Appendix 1I on the cycle of sin).
 This thinking lends itself into a control-based mentality that is hyper-active.
 In other words, the body’s stress release hormone, called cortisol, is triggered on a regular basis instead of being used as it was designed (to sporadically carry out your survival instinct referred to as the “flight or fight” response).
-Without a standard of truth, relative thinking becomes your “standard” and gives way to prideful, self-reliant behavior that becomes a cycle - leaving you stuck in a hyper-state because of the overuse of the cortisol hormone.
-The fear generated from the painful consequences of the hyper-focus on self-protection eventually shatters your illusion of control.
+Without a standard of truth, relative thinking becomes your “standard” and gives way to arrogant or vain, self-reliant, thinking that becomes a cycle of behavior - leaving you stuck in a hyper-state because of both a psychological reason (faulty beliefs form unproductive habits) and a biological reason (the overuse of the cortisol hormone).
+This hyper-focus on self-protection (trying to block fear through control) causes ineffective idea generation and poor problem-solving skills so that painful consequences are experienced over and over again until finally you realize your own "illusion of control".
 Only knowing and acting on truth from God’s Word can prevent this subjective, irrational thinking that skews reality and rejects trusting others which eventually leaves you alone, paralyzed by fear and stuck in your comfort zone, denying a need to change.

-A person filled with false pride may want to take the free gift of salvation offered by God (Jesus as Savior) but refuses to accept Jesus as Lord too, because, in their thinking, such acceptance would mean trading independence and self-absorption for humble submission and service to others.
+A person filled with false pride may take the free gift of salvation offered by God (Jesus as Savior) but refuses to accept Jesus as Lord too, because, in their thinking, such acceptance would mean trading independence and self-absorption for humble submission and service to others.
 The truth that God is the boundary-maker and the One in control, the truth that Christ takes away your shame and fear when you fail, and the truth that the Holy Spirit inspires positive change in your life--these truths only become real to prideful people when God’s love breaks into their cycle of independence.
 If you suffer from false pride, don’t wait until your dominating, know-it-all self is angry, empty, weak, and distraught.
 Many times the breakthrough is only possible when the prideful person is at an extremely low point of inability, emptiness, fear and/or dysfunctional behavior.
+This is when soul-searching begins and one can find true fulfillment.

 Love ShinE s brightly in both attitude and behavior when you express compassion (Philippians 2:5-18);